 Type of institution: University/Higher Education Institution

-- 8 units for Bachelor of Arts Major (100 credit points)
+- 8 units from an Arts discipline (100 credit points)

-- 8 units for Bachelor of Science Major (100 credit points)
+- 8 units from a Science discipline (100 credit points)

 - 4 units for Other studies (50 credit points).